Open-Ocean-Software/Hexacopter-Drone-Lighting/README.md

    - Add 1 to the `COMPONENTLIST_DIGITAL_COUNT` macro for digital components or `COMPONENTLIST_PWM_COUNT` macro for PWM components.
 This keeps track of the number of components.
+3. Implement the handler function.
+   - Implement the `Handler_MyComponent` function you defined in the header file.
+   - The function is executed on every system cycle.
+   - It is usually helpful to store the register's current value in `Component.SavedValue` for reference in the next cycle.
+   - For PWM components, a duty cycle helper is available for reference in "include/Helpers/PWMHelper.h"
+     - The `PWMHandlerHelper` function can be executed in a PWM component's handler function.
+Directly pass the arguments down to `PWMHandlerHelper` in your handler function to execute the default duty cycle algorithm.
-3. The component should now automatically handle changes in the register with the handler you defined.
+4. The component should now automatically handle changes in the register with the handler you defined.